chauff/IN4325/projectAppliedNLP.md

 The final report should also contain a link to a repository (or several) that contain the software you created, the scripts you used to analyze your data, etc.

-Submission: every group uploads their intermediate and final group project reports on Brightspace.
+**Submission:** every group uploads their intermediate and final group project reports on Brightspace (one per group).
 The reports should be in PDF format.
 Note that after submission a plagiarism check is executed by Turnitin - please make sure to follow the academic rules of writing ([you can read them up here one more time](https://www.tudelft.nl/library/actuele-themas/copyright/c/plagiarism/)).

 The final project report is graded in combination with the project interview.
 The interview will be an academic discussion about the executed project.